-When it comes to our DIY van conversion, the process has been anything but glamorous.
+When it comes to my DIY van conversion, the process has been anything but glamorous.
 Buying a house and a van in the span of a year has left us financially limited in terms of the buildout.
-That’s ok though, our priority has been to go straight to having fun on adventures.
+That’s ok though, my priority has been to go straight to having fun on adventures.
 Everything done to make the van a mobile base has been on a meager budget.
 Not just financially, but in terms of time as well.
 Building out a van into a tiny home on wheels is extremely time-consuming, hence the high cost charged by van outfitters.

 It was just over a year ago when I pulled everything out of the van and gutted it to add walls and a floor.
-In what’s become a yearly tradition, I drop practically everything in order to prep the van for a spring road trip. (documented here in “VanLife Part 4″) After a year rolling in our set up, I wish I had done a few things differently.
+In what’s become a yearly tradition, I drop practically everything in order to prep the van for a spring road trip. (documented here in “VanLife Part 4″) After a year rolling in the setup, I wish I had done a few things differently.
 I had gone with some very thin wood for the ceiling panels, and I should have spent a bit more on those materials or tried hard to source recycled wood.

-The wood Home Depot flooring I got for very little on Craig’s List is a light color, and I wish it was anything but.
+The wood Home Depot flooring I found for very little on Craig’s List is a light color, and I wish it was anything but.
 It almost always looks dirty, especially coming in after a bike ride.
-Our broom is in use constantly, just to make things a bit tidier.
+The broom is in use constantly, just to make things a bit tidier.
 What bothered me the most though, is how every photo of the van shows off my poorly assembled sink and the stuff we store below it.
 It was overdue for an upgrade.

 Camper van running water on a budget

-Our kitchen sink and faucet is built around the Valterra Rocket Hand Pump.
+The kitchen sink and faucet is built around the Valterra Rocket Hand Pump.
 Popular for use on sailboats, it utilizes a handle to manually pump water from a container.
 At around $40 for the faucet/pump combo, it’s a simple turnkey solution for getting water from a container and into the sink.
 Add a hose for the water coming up and a drain hose and a gray water container and you’re off on adventures.

 Initially, our gray water catch container was a bucket.
 For some reason, I couldn’t figure out how to rig the gray water catch container initially.
 Turns out it was super easy and only took a bit of modification! (scroll down for details)

 As Inga didn’t care for the cheap wood and gray paint I used for the initial cabinet, I decided to rebuild the cabinet box.
 We also were tired of bending over to watch dishes, so it was an opportunity to address that.
 I had initially modeled the sink after a cabinet I saw at the store.
 While it worked at the time, now that I knew I was happy with our layout, I decided to raise the height of the sink.
 This time I spent a bit more, investing in two sheets of sanded plywood.
 I initially was going to use birch — a nicer wood but the cost of it made me hesitate; I’m still on a very tight budget and the sanded plywood looked like it could do the job, with a similar look.
-I also spent that bit of budget on a much nicer looking IKEA Karlby countertop, (walnut, $169) inspired by my friend Chase’s van. (who was in turn modeled on the Faroutride van)
+I also spent that bit of budget on a much nicer-looking IKEA Karlby countertop, (walnut, $169) inspired by my friend Chase’s van. (which was in turn modeled on the Faroutride van)

 However, I still don’t know crap about building a cabinet, much less a wood box.
 My background in construction and woodworking is Legos and Tinkertoys.
 I never took woodshop classes — a regret I still have, and one I’d like to rectify at some point.
-Though I’ve started using pocket screws and a Kreg jig a little, I didn’t have the correct size screws on hand and instead came up for a different solution for creating what was essentially a giant wood box. (see photo… I used a 2×3 at the bottom for structure and screwed the panels together using scrap bits of 2×4 to anchor it together)
+Though I’ve started using pocket screws and a Kreg jig a little, I didn’t have the correct size screws on hand and instead came up for a different solution for creating what was essentially a giant wooden box. (see photo… I used a 2×3 at the bottom for structure and screwed the panels together using scrap bits of 2×4 to anchor it together)

 It wasn’t the most elegant solution, but it’s solid and after the sink is installed you don’t see the inside anyway.